-The Board of Directors (Board) supports the work of ACHA and provides mission-based leadership and strategic governance.
+The Board of Directors (Board) supports the work of ACHA by providing leadership, strategic governance and financial resources in support of our mission.
 While day-to-day operations are led by ACHA’s chief executive officer (CEO) and staff, the Board/CEO/staff relationship is a partnership, and the appropriate involvement of the Board is both critical and expected.
-Specific Board Member responsibilities include:

-Leadership, governance and oversight
+Leadership, governance and oversight:

-- Serving as a trusted advisor to the CEO as s/he implements ACHA’s strategic plan
+- Serving as a trusted advisor to the CEO as s/he implements ACHA’s strategic plan.

-- Reviewing outcomes and metrics for evaluating impact, performance and effectiveness
+- Reviewing outcomes and metrics for evaluating impact, performance and effectiveness.

-- Evaluating the work of the CEO and the Board on an annual basis
+- Evaluating the work of the CEO and the Board on an annual basis.

-- Reviewing agendas and supporting materials prior to Board and committee meetings
+- Reviewing agendas and supporting materials prior to Board and committee meetings.

-- Approving ACHA’s annual budget, audit reports, and material business decisions; being informed of, and meeting all, legal and fiduciary responsibilities
+- Approving ACHA’s annual budget, audit reports, and material business decisions; being informed of, and meeting all, legal and fiduciary responsibilities.

-- Assisting the CEO, Board Chair and Nominating Committee with identifying and recruiting new Board Members
+- Assisting the CEO, Board Chair and Nominating Committee with identifying and recruiting new Board Members.

-- Partnering with the CEO and Board Members to ensure that all Board resolutions are carried out and that actions to achieve ACHA’s strategic goals are successfully undertaken
+- Partnering with the CEO and Board Members to ensure that all Board resolutions are carried out and that actions to achieve ACHA’s strategic goals are successfully undertaken.

-- Serving on standing and ad hoc committees and taking on special assignments
+- Serving on standing and ad hoc committees and taking on special assignments.

-- Representing ACHA to stakeholders; acting as an ambassador for the organization
+- Representing ACHA to stakeholders; acting as an ambassador for the organization.

-- Ensuring ACHA’s commitment to a diverse Board and staff that reflects the communities ACHA serves
+- Ensuring ACHA’s commitment to a diverse Board and staff that reflects the communities ACHA serves.

 Board Terms / Participation

-Board Members are expected to embody the following qualities:
+Ideal candidates embody the following qualities:

 - Personal qualities of honesty, integrity and credibility.

-- An innovative spirit, the ability to think “out of the box.”
+- An innovative spirit; the ability to think “out of the box.”

 - Passion for advocating in support of ACHA’s priority issues.